lorkaan/Electron-React-Boilerplate/README.md

 To get this code, just clone https://github.com/lorkaan/Electron-React-Test.git

-Requires that you install the following npm packages:-

 To finish the install, ensure you have node and npm installed and type 'npm install' within the project folder.